winnielu2/BME547_Classwork/README.md

 ## Purpose

-The code in this repository will run a patient health databse.
+The code in this repository will run a patient health database.
 The code is written in Python.

 ## Specifications